ibm-cloud-docs/database-tools/changing-mysql-data-directory-within-unix-environment.md

 Follow these steps to change your {{site.data.keyword.mysql}} data directory:

-1. Log in to the server by using [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html){: external}, or your preferred client.
+1. Log in to the server by using PuTTY or your preferred client.

    If you are using a dedicated partition for the data directory, make sure to mount the new partition in place of the original data directory after you copy the data over.
 Mounting a new partition saves nonstandard configuration changes that some applications might not work with.
    {: note}